Updated on 2024-05-13 GMT+08:00

 2. Create a new database user for connection or reset the password of the existing database user.

 • If you use an administrator account, reset the password.
-For details, see Password Reset.
+For details, see Resetting a Password.

 • If you are a common user, use another client tool (such as Data Studio) to connect to the database and run the ALTER USER statement to change your password.